-National Clearinghouse for Educational Facilities (NCEF), Assessment Guides: http://www.ncef.org/pubs/mitigating hazards.pdf
+National Clearinghouse for Educational Facilities (NCEF), Assessment Guides:

-Texas School Safety Center, Campus Safety and Security Audit Toolkit and Report Template: http://www.txssc.txstate.edu/media/K12/downloads/safetyaudits/School-District-FacilitySafety-and-Security-Audit-Unlocked.xls
+Texas School Safety Center, Campus Safety and Security Audit Toolkit and Report Template:

-APPENDIX
+https://txssc.txstate.edu/tools/ss-audit-toolkit/conducting

 THREAT ASSESSMENT PROCESS and GUIDELINES

 Threat Assessment Background

 The U.S. Department of Education's Office of Safe and Drug-Free Schools (OSDFS) and the U.S. Secret Service recommend that schools and school districts develop a threat assessment process and team to assist in identifying students who may display violent tendencies or are on a pathway of targeted school violence prior to an actual incident.
 As part of an all-hazards approach to emergency preparedness, principals should be prepared to address students who may pose a threat to themselves or others and be prepared to implement appropriate prevention and intervention measures.